mcaceresb/stata-gtools/README.md

 available.
 At the moment, they are considered beta software and only coefficients and standard errors are computed.

 - Results are saved either to mata (default) or copied to variables in the dataset in memory.
 - `by()` and `absorb()` are allowed and can be combined.
 - `givregress` does a small sample adjustment (`small`) automatically.
+- `givregress` does not exit with error if covariates are collinear with the dependent variable.
+- If the `givregress` model is not identified, standard errors and coefficients are set to missing instead of exiting with error.
 - `gpoisson` runs with option `robust` automatically.
+- If the `givregress` model is not identified, standard errors and
+- If there are no non-linear covariates (i.e. all observations are numerically zero) then the coefficients and standard errors are _both_ set to missing.

 Differences from `xtile`, `pctile`, and `_pctile`